BenjaminTuckerInstitute/Books/README.md

-## Books from the Liberty's Library
+## Books from the Liberty’s Library

-Books from the Liberty's Library published by ReadLiberty.org
+Books from the Liberty’s Library published by Benjamin Tucker Institute, z.s.

 Unless stated otherwise, No Rights Reserved.